What Is The R&D Tax Credit?

 How Does The R&D Tax Credit Work

-A four-part IRS enforced test determines eligibility for the R&D Tax Credit.
+A four-part IRS-enforced test determines eligibility for the R&D Tax Credit.
 An activity must meet all parts to qualify.
 The four-part test:

 - Business Component Test

 To satisfy this test, the applicant will have to demonstrate that they went through a process of elimination, trial, and error to achieve the final product or process.
+The activity must involve a process of evaluating one or more alternatives through modeling, simulation, systematic trial and error, or other methods to resolve the uncertainty.